subspacecloud/subspace/CONTRIBUTING.md

 ## Building the project

-To build MicroMDM from source, you will need [Go 1.13](https://golang.org/dl/) or later installed.
+To build Subspace from source, you will need [Go 1.13](https://golang.org/dl/) or later installed.

 ```
 git clone git@github.com:subspacecommunity/subspace && cd subspace